What you can still monitor in the Valley of the Sun

 Is Phoenix Police Department radio encrypted?

 Yes.
-The Phoenix Police Department fully encrypted their radio communications in 2019.
-All dispatch, patrol, and tactical channels are blocked from public monitoring.
-This makes Phoenix one of the largest cities in America with completely encrypted police communications.
+Phoenix Police encrypted all radio communications around 2019.
+Dispatch, patrol, and tactical channels are all blocked.
+Phoenix is one of the largest cities in the country with fully encrypted police radio.

 Can I listen to Maricopa County Sheriff on a scanner?